jonnyynnoj/fabrica/README.md

 ### Setup

-First intialise Fabrica somewhere within your test suite.
+First initialise Fabrica somewhere within your test suite.
 For PHPUnit, this can be done using the `bootstrap` option:
 ```php
 Fabrica::init();
 Fabrica::loadFactories([__DIR__ . '/factories']);